rdinnager/greenpipeR/README.md

 ###Examples

-Here's a few example to get you started:
+Here's a few examples to get you started:

 ```
 library(greenpipeR)